 |This revision is marginally better, but only because it uses fewer words — it’s still not integrating the outside quote into the author’s own argument.|

 Don’t expend words writing about quotes and sources.
-If you use words like “in the book My Big Boring Academic Study, by Professor H. Pompous Windbag III, it says it says” or “the following quote by a government study shows that…” you are wasting words that would be better spent developing your ideas.
+If you use words like “in the book My Big Boring Academic Study, by Professor H. Pompous Windbag III, it says” or “the following quote by a government study shows that…” you are wasting words that would be better spent developing your ideas.

 Using about the same space as the original, see how MLA style helps an author devote more words to developing the idea more fully.
 We shall continue to revise the above example: